 College football lovers will enjoy the Rose Bowl and Tournament of Roses Parade, but that's not all this city has to offer.
 What people really love about Pasadena is shopping.
 From outdoor, upscale flea markets to endless boutiques here's a directory of shopping opportunities in Old Pasadena.

 For more information on what to do in Pasadena, the visitor guide will help you find what local events and attractions are available.

 Pasadena Views real estate has put together a blog of 365 Pasadena attractions, including museums, wine tasting, shopping, and everything in between.

 “Pasadena is a great location; not far from Downtown LA, the beaches, and Hollywood.
 It definitely has a great array of restaurants, shopping, and nightlife.”

 “Pasadena also has a lot of cool techie stuff.
 We're home to CalTech and NASA's Jet Propulsion Lab, so there is always a plethora of interesting scientific discussions around.”

 Generally, house prices in Pasadena are high compared to other parts of LA.
 When seeking out that ideal place to live, there are plenty of options to choose from.

-Craigslist and Padmapper are great for avoiding real estate agent fees, while www.apartments.com, www.rent.com and Oakwood Apartments have a huge range of properties on their sites.
-West Side Rentals although more expensive, ensures that you're being taken care of individually by a property expert.
+Craigslist and Padmapper are great for avoiding real estate agent fees, while www.rent.com, www.apartments.com and Oakwood Apartments have a huge range of properties on their sites.
+West Side Rentals, although more expensive, ensures that you're being taken care of individually by a property expert.